- Jeff Bezos is an entrepreneur who is the founder and CEO of Amazon.

 - Amazon, Blue Origin

+Bezos grew up in Miami and Houston.
+He schooled at River Oaks Elementary school from grade four to grade six.
+Amazingly, Bezos started being explorative at a tender age.
 For instance, during his holidays, he would spend time at the ranch fixing windmills, laying pipes, vaccinating cattle, and engaging in any other ranch-related activity available at a particular time.
 Jeff’s grandfather, Lawrence Gise, significantly influenced him.
-Bezos looked up to his grandfather as his role model, and from him, he learned basic Science.
+Bezos looked up to his grandfather as his role model, and from him, he learned basic science.

 Bezos established the Dream Institute as an educational summer holiday camp for grade four to grade six pupils.
 This became Bezos’ first business.
 Additionally, he required his participants to read particular books while at the camp.

-After his senior school, Bezos joined Princeton University, where he graduated with a bachelor’s degree in computer science and electrical engineering in 1986.
+After senior school, Bezos joined Princeton University, where he graduated with a bachelor’s degree in computer science and electrical engineering in 1986.
 At the same time, Bezos’ early life is a little confusing.
-His biological parents are Née Gise and Ted Jorgensen.

 While still a senior school student, Bezos worked as a short-order line chef at McDonald’s, where he prepared breakfast.
 Bezos also attended a science training program designed for students at the University of Florida.
 During the training, Bezos was a high school valedictorian.